BlitzkriegSoftware/pyempty/README.md

 4. make basic `uv.lock` file using `scripts\add-uvstds.ps1` with tools configured

+5. remember to `uv sync` at intervals or when pulling fresh from source control

 ## Sidebar: Generating a pip compatible requirements files

 Sometimes a tool needs a pip `requirements.txt` file, this script generates one